 There are plenty of options for dining in Pisac despite it being a relatively small town; the amount of visitors to the ruins and market allows for it.

-You’ll find a good mix of inexpensive local places with plentiful Peruvian dishes, and international food tailored towards travelers.
+You’ll find a good mix of inexpensive local places with plentiful Peruvian dishes, and international food tailored toward travelers.

 An easy way to save money on your trip is by eating in local spots – it’s also the best way to get a taste for authentic Peruvian cooking!
 There are plenty of spots in Pisac, especially around the market and at the market stalls themselves, worth trying.